 A final note: Pain with unassociated dollar amounts is often not enough to inspire prospect action.
 Dollars make it real.
 Dollars are a language everyone speaks.
 So while discovering pain alone might be enough, making sure prospects quantify what the problem is really costing them is similarly important.

-Just like pain questions (which get a lot of attention among salespeople), you can also create urgency in sales with urgency questions (which sadly go under-appreciated), and just like digging for pain, salespeople can dig for urgency, too.
+Just like pain questions (which get a lot of attention among salespeople), you can also create urgency in your sales process with urgency questions (which sadly go under-appreciated), and just like digging for pain, salespeople can dig for urgency, too.

 Here are a few urgency questions you can use right away: